winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 });
 ```

 The code snippet above creates an API endpoint (`/test`) that accepts GET requests and returns a `Hello world` text.
-The `main` function also connects to the Next.js project and adds the API url as an environment variable.
+The `main` function also connects to the Next.js project and adds the `api_url` as an environment variable.

 The API URL contained in the environment variable enables us to send requests to the Wing API route.
 Now, how do we retrieve the API URL within the Next.js app and make these requests?